lexbarker/my-boat/README.md

-# my-boat
+# Race-Boat

-Enables a racer to create a boat/crew configuration for use by the other apps in the suite.
-Each club member can create multiple boat entries.
+Enables a competitor to create a boat/crew configuration known as boat, for use by the other apps in the suite.
+Each competitor can create multiple boat entries.

 ## Boat Data